Bibliography and links:

 “Theorizing comics/manga genre as a productive forum: yaoi and beyond”

-This later shows up in a chapter of a free WHOLE BOOK ON MANGA STUDIES (!!!)
+This later shows up in a chapter of a FREE BOOK ON MANGA STUDIES (!!!)
 “Comics Worlds and the World of Comics: Towards Scholarship on a Global Scale (series Global Manga Studies, vol. 1″ from the The Kyoto Seika University International Manga Research Center, http://imrc.jp/ .
-Get it here:
+Get it here

 TBA: The English version of Dr Mizoguchi’s 2015 “What is going on in BL now?”
 Machine translation from Amazon Japan listing: